Dutasteride: Generic names

 Dutasteride is the generic name of the drug Avodart and its international nonproprietary name, United States Adopted Name, British Approved Name, and Japanese Accepted Name.

 Brand names

 Dutasteride is sold primarily under the brand name Avodart, but also in combination with tamsulosin under the brand names Combodart, Duodart, and Jalyn.
 Dutasteride is also available in India in combination with alfuzosin under the brand names Alfusin-D and Dutalfa.

-Availability

-Dutasteride is available widely throughout the world, including in the United States, Canada, the United Kingdom, Ireland, Europe, Australia, South Africa, Latin America, Asia, and elsewhere.
-It is available as a generic medication in many countries, including the United States.